AusDTO/gov-au-beta/README.md

 ## Migrating data between RDS instances

 There may occasionally be a need to migrate data from one RDS instance to another.
-In these instanes, you will require:
+In these instances, you will require:

 * CF access to the environments the RDS instances run on
 * Access to a jumpbox  to connect directly to the amazon RDS instances